Zymergen/hubot-docker/README.md

 - Modify `docker-compose.yaml` to use image for mybot as `hubot-local`
 - set the `SLACK_TOKEN` ENV variable .. you can get this from Gajanan or Victor or Shannon
 - run: `docker-compose up`
--NOW YOU SHOULS SEE: hubot docker image running.
+-NOW YOU SHOULD SEE: hubot docker image running.
 - invite the bot to a channel and test.